workflowr/workflowr/README.md

 * [License](#license)
 * [Citation](#citation)
 * [Pronunciation](#pronunciation)

-The [workflowr][] R package makes it easier for researchers to organize their projects and share their results with colleagues.

-If you are already writing R code to analyze data, and know the basics of Git and GitHub, you can start taking advantage of workflowr immediately.
-In a matter of minutes, you can create a research website like [this][demo01].

-> **pc-comment-1:** It would be nice to have a more intersting
-> demo.
-I'm working on it.

 **WARNING:** workflowr is still in the early stages of development, so there will potentially be major changes between versions.
 Thus make